baynec2/mspms/README.md

 ### Imputation of data

 We have a lot of missing, or 0 values.
-For these, we need to impute them so we can do downstream statistics Data is imputated by ….
+For these, we need to impute them so we can do downstream statistics.

 ``` r
 imputed = impute(outliers)